Hannah Godfrey

-Hannah Christine Godfrey (born 17 July 1997) is a professional footballer who plays as a defender for FA Women's Championship club Charlton Athletic and the Scotland national team.
+Hannah Christine Godfrey (born 17 July 1997) is a former professional footballer who plays as a defender for FA Women's Championship club Lewes.

 Career

 She has previously played for Blackburn Rovers, Manchester City's academy team, the South Alabama Jaguars and Pensacola FC, and joined Tottenham in July 2019.
 Godfrey made her international debut for Scotland on 8 November 2019, scoring in a 5–0 win over Albania.
-She was eligible to represent Scotland as her mother was born in Glasgow.
+She was eligible to represent Scotland as her mother was born near Glasgow.

 Godfrey was released by Tottenham on 25 May 2021.